Note: click on images to zoom in.

 The option to import images onto our servers is one of the best functions that I have seen in a dropshipping plugin in a long time.
 I was seriously looking at other options away from AliExpress.
 This wasn’t such an issue not long ago but without this functionality today, you might as well close your dropshipping website.
 Images are our products.
 That’s why it is so important to make them your own, on your server and make them unique with a little “SEO” and creative editing.

 I write about products I am actively using or have used enough to know the product inside out.
-I share my knowledge to help newer users make the right choices as they become accustomed to WordPress.
+I share my knowledge to help newer users make the right choices as they become accustomed to WordPress with the hope to share my other technical and soft-knowledge.

 Don’t be afraid to leave a reply or to ask me any questions as I will do my best to respond with a helpful tip.